chrisjsewell/markdown-it-pyrs/README.md

 - is there a way to use a `match` statement, to match a Node against a `NodeValue` implementation? (rather than if/else for `Node.cast`)
 - Rule priority as an integer (similar to RST transform priority)
   - Currently can only specify `before` or `after` another rule or all rules
+  - Can feel a little unclear for plugins, when to use attrs and when to add fields to node value.

 Maintenance: